Organic Coconut Oil: (Sri Lanka)

 Organic Castor Oil: (India)

 Used therapeutically since ancient Egyptian times, Castor Oil has incredible healing abilities.
+It is also known as "Palma Christi" or "Hand of Christ."
 Castor Oil is a Triglyceride, comprised of fatty acids, 90 percent of which is Ricinoleic Acid, thought to be responsible for Castor Oil's unique healing abilities.
 Castor oil has natural antibacterial and antifungal properties and is high in Vitamin E, Minerals, Proteins, and Omega 6 and 9 beneficial fatty acids.
 Ricinoleic acid content helps increase circulation to the skin.

 According to North Carolina State University, castor oil can also help to cleanse the skin of dead skin cells that are clogging the sebaceous glands, pulling out impurities in the pores.
 Castor oil is detoxifying and helps to break up oils on the face that clog glands and pores.
 It contains a compound called Undercylenic Acid, which can help to disinfect the skin and even kill bacteria that cause skin conditions such as acne.
 According to Palomar Community College, it is an excellent skin emollient and even helps with skin conditions like dermatitis, which can cause severely rough, dry skin.